smooks/smooks-examples/edifact-to-java/README.md

 About
 =====

-Illustrates a way for binding EDIFACT to POJOs, without mapping.
-This project reads an EDIFACT document from the filesystem and feeds it to Smooks to obtain the EDIFACT's XML representation.
-The returned XML is then bound to a `org.smooks.edifact.binding.d03b.Interchange` POJO with [JAXB](https://javaee.github.io/jaxb-v2/).
+Illustrates automatic mapping of an EDIFACT document to Java objects.
+This project reads an EDIFACT document from the filesystem and feeds it to Smooks with `edifact:parser`.
+The ingested events are then bound to a instance of the [JAXB](https://javaee.github.io/jaxb-v2/) class `org.smooks.edifact.binding.d03b.Interchange` thanks to the `jb:jaxb-unmarshaller` visitor which is available from the [JavaBean cartridge](https://www.smooks.org/documentation/#javabeans). `jb:jaxb-unmarshaller` saves the `org.smooks.edifact.binding.d03b.Interchange` instance to the bean context so that it can be retrieved later on from the `JavaSink`.

-To map EDIFACT to POJOs, instead of just binding, the [JavaBean cartridge](https://www.smooks.org/documentation/#javabeans) is recommended instead of JAXB.
-Visit the [edi-to-java project](../edi-to-java/README.md) to view an example that maps as well as binds the EDI.
-Note that Smooks in `edi-to-java` is configured to read plain EDI but the configuration can be easily modified to use `edifact:parser` instead of `edi:parser`.
+To control the mapping between EDIFACT to Java objects, as opposed to automatic mapping, other JavaBean cartridge visitors are recommended like `jb:bean` or `jb:value`.
+Visit the [edi-to-java project](../edi-to-java/README.md) to view an example that defines the EDI mapping.
+Note that the `edi-to-java` example configures to read plain EDI but this configuration can be easily customised to use `edifact:parser` instead of `edi:parser`.

 ### How to run?